-Rule 92 Ordinances
+Ordinances

 Ordinances issued by the Federal Government which require the consent of the Bundestag or the repeal of which it may demand within a specified period of time shall be referred to the appropriate committees direct by the President in consultation with the Council of Elders.
 In so doing, the President shall set a time limit for the submission of the report to the Bundestag by the committee responsible.
 The report of the committee shall be placed on the agenda for the next sitting of the Bundestag.
-If the committee fails to submit the report in time, the ordinance shall, also without the committee report, be placed on the agenda for the next sitting of the next sitting of the Bundestag for it to take a decision.
+If the committee fails to submit the report in time, the ordinance shall, also without the committee report, be placed on the agenda for the next sitting of the Bundestag for it to take a decision.

-Rule 93 EU items
+Rule 93 Forwarding and referral of EU documents